 Something which helps with this is examining the same employee behaviors for each skill they develop.
 Employees should take the same questionnaire, careful to not let the content of the questions depend on the training which they may have followed.
 This way, you can monitor the development of employees over a longer period of time, and also provide insight into the influence of a training on the behavior of any employee.

 Step 3: Discuss the outcomes

 Do not only focus on the data.
 I know, a curious statement for a “data geek”.
 But this is about developing people.
-And that remains human work.
-You can use the data you collect to monitor your L&D offer.
-But you can also use it very well in conversation with the employee.
-Whether they are satisfied with the results and how they see their development path further ahead, whether there are other needs, etc. This way, you can take into account the learning objectives of your employees, which will contribute to the strategic objectives of the organization.
+And that remains to be human work.
+You can use the data you collect to monitor your L&D. But you can also use it very well in conversation with the employee; whether they are satisfied with the results and how they see their development path further ahead, whether there are other needs, etc. This way, you can take into account the learning objectives of your employees, which will contribute to the strategic objectives of the organization.

 Do you have any questions after reading this blog, or do you want to speak with someone who has experience with this?
 Let us know!
 If you want to talk further, you can reach us by mail at firstname.lastname@example.org.